vhscom/after-dark/docs/content/module/toxic-swamp.md

 ## Create Your Own Proxy

-Specify proxy under advanced settings when generating module config. \
+Advanced users may wish to configure their own proxy servers.

+advanced settings when running the [Config Generator](#config-generator) and stand up your proxy using the proxy server described in more detail here:

 <details>
 <summary>Expand to view details</summary>